nikhilkotwani/Test/README.md

 We can use the below method to build the application using go:

-1. Prepare a shell script that contains all the build steps ( as kept in bin/appbuild.sh).
+1. Use the shell script kept in bin/appbuild.sh that contains all the build steps.

 2. Schedule a jenkins job on the local build server that will trigger this script as soon as it observes a code change in the repository https://github.com/servian/TechTestApp

 3. Trigger the jenkins job mentioned below to spin up a new AWS environment.